jasmosez/breezy-yahrzeits/README.md

 1. CSV of filtered yahrzeit form responses (members only)
 2. Text file of those yahrzeits by week (members and deceased members)

 Then, it will ask if you want to email the mourners.
-If so, it will use `email_template.js` for the contents.
+If so, it will use `sample_email_template.js`, or another specified file, for the contents.

 ## Getting this up and running on a local machine